ademabdullah/payment-gateway-challenge-java/README.md

 ## Validation and assumptions

+- I've followed the request and response schemas specified in the challenge, I've summarised these below:
   - Card numbers must contain 14–19 numeric characters.
   - CVVs must contain 3–4 numeric characters.
   - The expiry month must be 1–12 and the combined expiry date must be in the future.
   - Supported currencies are GBP, USD, and EUR.
   - Amounts are integers and must be greater than zero.
   - Negative amounts could form part of refund behavior in a broader payment API.
 Refunds require their own business semantics and are not implemented here.

 The full card number and CVV are used only for the acquiring-bank request.
 They are never stored, returned, or logged.
 For the long card number, only the last 4 digits are stored